Kacper-Marciniak/TCM-Broach-Inspection-Public/README.md

 ## General Information

-- Contains jupyter notebooks for models development purposes
+- Jupiter notebooks with scripts for training and evaluation of AI models
-- ResNET architecture
+- Based on the ResNET architecture
-- Failures annotations in .json format, compatible with LabelMe
+- Annotations with detected artefacts saved in .json format, compatible with LabelMe software
-- Supervized learning with custom datasets
+- Supervised learning using customised datasets
-- Semi-automatic dataset creation
+- System for semi-automatic creation of datasets
-- Custom evaluation methods with modified F1-score
+- Proprietary evaluation methods with modified F1 metric
-- Models comparing and results tracking with Neptune.AI
+- Model comparison and performance tracking using Neptune.AI
-- Results displayed in dash-based interactive application
+- Results displayed in an interactive DASH-based application
-- Module for teeth sharpening strategy optimization
+- Cost optimisation module for tool regeneration strategy
 - Input and output data stored in SQL database
+- System for user authorisation, user account management and supervision of access to data and selected functionalities

 ## Technologies Used